Prachi-Yawalkar/The-Retail-Store-Discounts/README.md

 Comments are provided in the code and test cases for briefly describe the functionality and approach.

-In case of any errors make sure that the jars under the lib folder is included in the bild path.
+In case of any errors make sure that the jars under the lib folder is included in the build path.

 # The Solution